 Step 2: Pay as much as you can by the tax deadline.

 When David D. was hit with a $14,000 tax bill, he didn’t have much time to come up with the money.
 "My wife and I were expecting our first kid so we were trying to save up for that," David explained.
 Failing to pay the full amount by the deadline meant David would be charged penalties and interest on top of the $14,000.
 Determined not to be in debt, he decided to sell one of his two cars—which was fully paid for—in order to cover the amount.

 Not everyone has the option to sell a vehicle, but you probably have unused items, like clothes or old toys, that could easily be sold for extra cash.
-If you can’t afford to pay your taxes, this is one instance when Dave recommends waiting until the deadline to pay so that you can give yourself as much time as possible to save up and earn extra money.
+If you can’t afford to pay your taxes, this is one instance when we recommend waiting until the deadline to pay so that you can give yourself as much time as possible to save up and earn extra money.

 Step 3: Keep paying the taxes you owe even after you file.

 Once Tax Day passes, you’ll have a month or two before the IRS contacts you about the rest of your taxes owed.
 During that time, keep throwing every available dollar at the balance with the goal of paying it off before they ever contact you.
 If you can’t afford to pay all your taxes by that time, the IRS will likely allow you to pay the rest in monthly installments.

 Jennifer M. found the IRS easy to work with when she set up a payment plan.
 "They were flexible and willing to work with our specific situation.
-Basically they asked us what we could afford each month, and we went from there," she explained.
-Because of Dave’s debt snowball approach, Jennifer said she was motivated to get rid of her tax debt as fast as possible.
+Basically, they asked us what we could afford each month, and we went from there," she explained.
+Because of the debt snowball plan, Jennifer said she was motivated to get rid of her tax debt as fast as possible.
 And she did, in less than a year!

 Step 4: Correct the problem so you don’t have an unaffordable tax bill again.